CLAL Special Features

 deeply upset by the stark lack of debate within the organized American Jewish community

 regarding the same issues.
-In recent months so many people - from major lay and
+In recent months so many people - from major lay While

 I may indeed be wrong, I believe that new ways of thinking will only emerge as people with